 (482 KB - 1/24/2012)

-The Board found that an electronic disposition notice, submitted to prove that the respondent had been convicted of a CIMT, was not admissible because it was not authenticated using a recognized method of authentication.
+The BIA held that an electronic disposition notice, submitted to prove that the respondent had been convicted of a CIMT, was not admissible because it was not authenticated using a recognized method of authentication.

 Matter of Velasquez